kentaylor/EraseEsp8266Flash/README.md

 ## Will My ESP8266 Device Suffer Bricking?

-Probably not, as the [bug causing the problem] (https://github.com/esp8266/Arduino/issues/1997)has been fixed.
+Probably not, as the [bug causing the problem ] (https://github.com/esp8266/Arduino/issues/1997)has been fixed.

-This bug only occasionally caused WiFi connectivity to permanently fail which probably explains why it existed so long before it was correctly identified.
+As well this bug only occasionally caused WiFi connectivity to permanently fail which probably explains why it existed so long before it was correctly identified.
 Once identified it was quickly fixed.
 Some of us have found this bug extremely frustrating due to the difficulty in trying to deal with failure modes that were not repeatable.

 ## Some Of The Frustration